rawc72/rawc.github.io/Challenge No. 1 - UTOR/README.md

 3. I added accessibility attributes to the code,
 4. I ensured all elements had a sequential order (i.e. <h1>, <h2>, <h3>, etc.),
 5. I added a concise and descriptive title to the website.
-Ultimately, the source code was cleaned up using semantic elements only, structured sequentially, added the nessesary attributes to make it accessible, and made the code more efficient in general.
+Ultimately, the source code was cleaned up using semantic elements only, structured sequentially, added the necessary attributes to make it accessible, and made the code more efficient in general.

 # Detailed Changes To The Code: